-Hi students and parents, Happy new year!
-Welcome to the blog for my Marketing and Management class -- the level 3 course in the Marketing and Management pathway at Harrison High School.
-I can't wait to see the students for the first day back for second semester, Spring 2019.
+Hi students and parents, Welcome to the blog for my Marketing and Management class -- the level 3 course in the Marketing and Management pathway at Harrison High School.
+I can't wait to see the students for the first day back for first semester, Fall 2019.

-Hope you had a fantastic break and are ready to dive in on Monday.
+Hope you had a fantastic summer break and are ready to dive in on Thursday.

 See you soon!
 Mrs. Wonder

 You will find a detailed blog here for your Marketing & Management class so you can understand where we are at and what we are planning to accomplish.
 You will find: 1.
 The daily plan outline 2.
 Presentations/notes 3.
 In class activities 4.
 In class projects 5.
 Marketing Math Mondays 6.
 Guest speaker series 7.
 DECA in class activities 8.
 Business case studies 9.
 Soft skills for employability 10.
 Quizzes - you got this! :)

 Tutoring: Please stop by to see me or email me to set an appointment with me.
 I will most likely be able to make myself available to meet afterschool for tutoring on most days or you may come by during "A" lunch.